puneethail/telcom_churn_prediction/README.md

 # Telecom Customer Churn Prediction

-**Predict which telecom customers are likely to churn** by walking through a full ML pipeline—from raw data to a saved production-ready model.
+**Predict which telecom customers are likely to churn** walking through a full ML Project.

 ---